LUMII-Syslab/shuffle-exchange/README.md

 >
 >Abstract: _A key requirement in sequence to sequence processing is the modeling of long range dependencies.
 To this end, a vast majority of the state-of-the-art models use attention mechanism which is of O(n²) complexity that leads to slow execution for long sequences._
 >
->_We introduce a new Shuffle-Exchange neural network model for sequence to sequence tasks which have O(logn) depth and O(nlogn) total complexity.
+>_We introduce a new Shuffle-Exchange neural network model for sequence to sequence tasks which have O(log n) depth and O(n log n) total complexity.
 We show that this model is powerful enough to infer efficient algorithms for common algorithmic benchmarks including sorting, addition and multiplication.
 We evaluate our architecture on the challenging LAMBADA question answering dataset and compare it with the state-of-the-art models which use attention.
 Our model achieves competitive accuracy and scales to sequences with more than a hundred thousand of elements._
 >
 >_We are confident that the proposed model has the potential for building more efficient architectures for processing large interrelated data in language modeling, music generation and other application domains._

 # Introduction

-_Shuffle-Exchange neural network_ is a new differentiable architecture for sequence processing tasks that has O(log*n*) depth and O(*n*log*n*) total complexity and allows modeling any dependencies in the sequence.
-It can successfully learn nontrivial O(*n*log*n*) time algorithms with good generalization.
+_Shuffle-Exchange neural network_ is a new differentiable architecture for sequence processing tasks that has O(log*n*) depth and O(*n* log *n*) total complexity and allows modeling any dependencies in the sequence.
+It can successfully learn nontrivial O(*n* log *n*) time algorithms with good generalization.
 The _Shuffle-Exchange_ model can serve as an alternative to the attention mechanism with better scaling to long sequences.

 # Preview of results